Tinkerforge/doc/en/source/Hardware/Bricklets/Dual_Button_V2.rst

 |test_connect|.

 |test_tab|
-If everything went as expected ...
-TBD.
+If everything went as expected you can now see button presses and change the state of the LED.

 .. image:: /Images/Bricklets/bricklet_dual_button_v2_brickv.jpg
    :scale: 100 %